THINK-BANK/DBCheck/README.md

 - **Credential safety** — instance passwords are **Fernet-encrypted at rest**, decrypted only at collection time; ciphertext is never sent to the remote or the DB as plaintext.

 ### Unified Observability View
-The Professional edition unifies **host resources (eBPF / psutil / SSH) + DB fine-grained metrics + inspection risks** on one analysis plane.
+**host resources (eBPF / psutil / SSH) + DB fine-grained metrics + inspection risks** on one analysis plane.
 In one collaborative diagnosis you can see both "disk p99 latency spiked" and "the slow SQL and lock waits in that window" — root cause becomes a connected evidence chain, not isolated numbers.

 ---